Scenic Rim Regional Council

 - Health Care and Social Assistance ($199 million or 11.0%)

 In combination these three industries accounted for $1,003 million in total or 55.4% of the total imports by total industry in the Scenic Rim Regional Council.

 In comparison, the same 3 industries in Queensland accounted for 35.1% in Manufacturing; 10.0% in Financial and Insurance Services; and 5.1% in Health Care and Social Assistance.

 The major differences between total imports by industries in the Scenic Rim Regional Council and Queensland were:

-There were no major changes in total imports by industries between 2012/13 and 2017/18 in the Scenic Rim Regional Council.
+The largest change in total imports by industries between 2013/14 and 2018/19 in the Scenic Rim Regional Council was for: